Living Sutton

 Fanny Beaudoin’s Studio

-The wall painting and decorative art projects of Fanny Beaudoin can be found all around the world!
-Since 1991, she has painted works on canvas by hand, in her studio.
-The works are then installed on her clients’ premises.
+Fanny Beaudoin’s murals and decorative art projects can be found all over the world!
+Since 1991, she has been painting on canvas, by hand, in her studio before seeing her works installed in clients’ homes.

 Forge d’OLL Olivier